spjuhel/BoARIO/paper.md

 `BoARIO` is released under the open-source GPL-3.0 license and is currently developed by Samuel Juhel.
-The core of its development was made over the course of a PhD at CIRED and LMD, under the supervision of Vincent Viguié and Fabio D'Andrea, and funded by ADEME (the french agency for transition).
+The core of its development was made over the course of a PhD at CIRED and LMD, under the supervision of Vincent Viguié and Fabio D'Andrea, and funded by ADEME (the French agency for transition).

 `BoARIO` can be installed from PyPi or Conda-Forge using: